ppgia-unifor/resilience-bench/README.md

 ### Execution

-Finally, execute the test scenarios specified in the input configuration file by calling Docker Compose `up`.
+Finally, execute the test scenarios specified in the input configuration file by calling Docker Compose 'up'.

 ```sh
 docker-compose up